 - Cholesterol-lowering drugs

-Help decrease fluid and salt in the body.
+Help to decrease fluid and salt in the body.
 Sometimes called water pills, these are used to reduce the buildup of fluid which occurs in heart failure.
 People taking diuretics may need to take extra potassium to maintain safe levels in the blood.